realtradam/Plore-Tabletop-Game/src/races.md

 `Magically Intune` Passive: Whenever you cast a spell that costs 1 or more blood you regenerate 1 health.

 ## Orc
-`Blood Rage` Activatable(1 Blood): Add 2 to your Fitness Strength or Fitness Endurance for this turn.
+`Blood Rage` Activatable(1 Blood): Add 2 to your Strength or Endurance untill your next check.

 ## Gnome
 `Crafty Skitter` Activatable(2 Energy): While you have able and targetable allies, you cannot be targeted by attacks until your next turn.